janosh/awesome-normalizing-flows/readme.md

 1. 2021-07-03 - [CInC Flow: Characterizable Invertible 3x3 Convolution](https://arxiv.org/abs/2107.01358) by Nagar, Dufraisse et al.

    > These authors sought to improve the emerging convolutions as they were expensive.
 So they investigated the conditions for when 3x3 convolutions are invertible under which conditions (e.g. padding) and saw successful speedups.
-Furthermore, they developed a more expressive, invertible _Quad coupling_ layer. ([Authors Code](https://github.com/Naagar/Normalizing_Flow_3x3_inv))
+Furthermore, they developed a more expressive, invertible _Quad coupling_ layer. [[Code](https://github.com/Naagar/Normalizing_Flow_3x3_inv)]

 1. 2021-04-14 - [Orthogonalizing Convolutional Layers with the Cayley Transform](https://arxiv.org/abs/2104.07167) by Trockman, Kolter

    > The authors parameterized the multichannel convolution to be orthogonal via the Cayley transform (skew-symmetric convolutions in the Fourier domain).
-This enables the inverse to be computed efficiently. ([Authors Code](https://github.com/locuslab/orthogonal-convolutions))
+This enables the inverse to be computed efficiently. [[Code](https://github.com/locuslab/orthogonal-convolutions)]

 1. 2021-04-14 - [Improving Normalizing Flows via Better Orthogonal Parameterizations](https://invertibleworkshop.github.io/INNF_2019/accepted_papers/pdfs/INNF_2019_paper_30.pdf) by Goliński, Lezcano-Casado et al.